siderolabs/talos/website/content/docs/v1.0/Introduction/getting-started.md

 - `worker.yaml`
 - `talosconfig`

-The `.yaml` files are what we call Machine Configs.
+The three `.yaml` files are what we call Machine Configs.
-They are installed onto the Talos servers, and they provide their complete configuration, describing everything from what disk Talos should be installed to, to what sysctls to set, to what network settings it should have.
+They are installed onto the Talos servers to act as their complete configuration, describing everything from what disk Talos should be installed to, to what sysctls to set, to what network settings it should have.
 In the case of the `controlplane.yaml`, it even describes how Talos should form its Kubernetes cluster.